duclos-cavalcanti/JenkinsDocker-Template/README.md

 ```
 Branch ends in either *dev* or *feature*.

+### Tools
+As you develop your application, you want jenkins to build and package said application.
+For that purpose it needs tools to do so.
+Example pre-installed tools are:
+- Ant
+- Gradle
+- Maven

+One can install nodejs, npm, yarn, Docker, etc.

+1. Go to Jenkins -> Manage Jenkins -> Global Tool Configuration
+2. Configure the wanted plugin
+3. Change Jenkinsfiles to encorporate the plugins and their commands in their jobs.

 ### Trigger Jenkins Automatically / Periodically
 Two ways to trigger jenkins jobs: